-If you're planning a kitchen renovation, you'll likely include your countertop as part of the project.
-Renovating your countertop is an exciting prospect, as it is usually the most eye-catching aspect of a home kitchen.
+When planning a kitchen renovation, it's pretty likely you'll include your countertop as part of the project.
+Renovating your countertop is an exciting prospect, as it is usually the most eye-catching feature of a home kitchen.

 The case for choosing epoxy for your countertop

-Epoxy is innately transparent, like glass, and can be colored or speckled using pigments to change its opacity and hue as desired.
-That glasslike appearance allows it to showcase the material directly beneath, providing a more interesting range of viable options for your countertop material.
+Epoxy is innately transparent like glass, and it can even be infused with colorful pigments to change its opacity and hue as desired.
+This glasslike appearance allows epoxy to showcase the material it's preserving.

 More specifically, what is epoxy?

-For countertops and similar projects, a common variant called table top epoxy is used.
-When poured on a material, it will self-level, spreading neatly as far as it can until it settles into a layer of about 1/8 of an inch thick.
-Whichever material it has been poured onto is called a substrate.
+For epoxy countertops and similar projects, a variant called table top epoxy is used.
+When poured on a material, table top epoxy will self-level, spreading neatly as far as it can until it settles into a layer of about 1/8 of an inch thick.

-From there it will bond with that substrate and continue to cure until gradually it has become strong and durable.
-This cured form can withstand tremendous impact, has high scratch resistance, and is incredibly smooth, preventing liquid and moisture from permeating its surface.
-This is in contrast to granite and similar materials, which can absorb liquids like juice or coffee.
+It's also incredibly smooth, preventing liquid and moisture from permeating the surface.
+This is in contrast to granite and similar materials, which can absorb liquids like juice or coffee, leaving difficult stains.

-The epoxy thus seals and protects the substrate, allowing you to choose something less conventional, such as wood, without having to worry about long-term damage that can arise from things like humidity, general wear, or accidental impacts (e.g., a dropped heavy object).
+In other words, the epoxy seals and protects the substrate, allowing you to choose something less conventional, such as many types of wood, without having to worry about long-term damage that can arise from things like humidity, general wear, or accidental impacts (e.g., a dropped heavy object).

 Are epoxy countertops difficult to craft?

-Many people choose to handle epoxy projects themselves, avoiding the cost of contractors entirely.
-For a countertop project, this isn't recommended unless you already have experience with similar ventures.
+Many epoxy beginners choose to handle epoxy projects themselves, avoiding the cost of contractors entirely.
+However, for a countertop project, this isn't recommended unless you already have experience with similar ventures.